 (Want more pop tutorials?
 Check out our extended list of easy pop songs for piano!)

-So there you have it: eight awesome tutorials for playing the best and most popular piano songs!
-Of course, these videos should be considered just a starting point — YouTube can be fantastic for learning specific songs and the basics, but there’s a lot more to learn if you want to master the piano.
+So there you have it: eight easy piano tutorials for playing some of the most popular songs!
+Of course, these videos should be considered just a starting point.

 So what’s next?
 Working with a piano teacher to learn how to read sheet music, understand tempo and dynamic markings, and more!
 Not sure you’re ready for that yet?
 Don’t worry.
-Start by downloading our FREE piano video series, hosted by one of our awesome piano teachers!
-You’ll get a taste of what lessons are like, and learn the basics.
-And when you are ready, we’re here to help you find a piano teacher near you!
+Start by taking some free online piano classes.

 Image by Image Catalog